Walk-in clinic's closure leaves a 'real void,' says Cornwall mayor | CBC News

 Searching for solutions

-Walk-in clinics are especially critical for people who don't have a family doctor, and the closure of the McConnell Medical Clinic could mean some Cornwall residents won't get the care they need, said Mayor Glen Grant.
+Walk-in clinics are especially critical for people who don't have a family doctor and the closure of the McConnell clinic could mean some Cornwall residents won't get the care they need, said Mayor Glen Grant.

 "It's left a real void in our medical treatment plan for the community," he said.